AF-1/lms-dynamicplaylistcreator/README.md

 </p></details><br>

 <details><summary>»<b>Why is the <i>Play button</i> to <i>start</i> dynamic playlists directly from the list of created dynamic playlists in DPLC not displayed for <i>all</i> dynamic playlists?</b>«</summary><br><p>
-You can <b>only</b> start dynamic playlist directly in DPLC that do <b>not ask for user input when started</b>.
+You can <b>only</b> start dynamic playlists directly in DPLC that do <b>not ask for user input when started</b>.
 DPLC does not contain code to handle user-input parameters.
-To make it easier to maintain and update the plugin, I decided to create DPLC as a sort of dynamic playlist construction kit without duplicating any code from the <i>Dynamic Playlists</i> plugin.
+To simplify the maintenance and updating of the plugin, I decided to create DPLC as a sort of dynamic playlist construction kit without duplicating any code from the <i>Dynamic Playlists</i> plugin.
 </p></details><br>

 <details><summary>»<b>Which plugins does DPLC work with?</b>«</summary><br><p>